CARE FEES PAYMENT PLANS

 Why Not Pay as You Go?

 Many of our clients do, although we would always encourage you to consider a care plan first.
-In Edith's case we estimate that her funds would run down to the local authority funding limit after around seven years and eight months.
+In Edith's case we estimate that her funds would run down to the local authority funding limit after around seven years and three months.
 Edith could have to move to a different care home and her beneficiaries could ultimately be left with as little as £14,250.

 We explain how a 'pay as you go' portfolio might work here.